 Your pelvic floor muscles hold your bladder in place.
 When you are ready to urinate, the brain signals your bladder muscles to squeeze.

 The key symptom of SUI is when urine leaks out during activity.
-You may leak when you exercise, sneeze, laugh, cough or lift something.
+You may leak urine when you exercise, sneeze, laugh, cough or lift something.
 You may also leak when you stand up, walk or bend over.

-What increases my risk of getting SUI?
+What increases your risk of getting Stress Urinary Incontinence?

-Risk factors for SUI include:
+Risk factors for SUI can include:

-- Gender: females are more likely to get SUI
+- Gender – females are more likely to get SUI

 - Pregnancy and childbirth